-Ty Celyn, Community Mental Health Team (CMHT): Unexpected death of a patient known to services.
-Make it Safe Review undertaken and for further investigation.

-Ty Derbyn, CMHT: Report received from Criminal Justice Liaison Manager that a patient known to mental health services had been arrested on suspicion of murder.
-Make it Safe Review undertaken and independent investigation commissioned.
+Location Incident Learning Ty Celyn, Community Mental Health Team (CMHT) Unexpected death of a patient known to services Improvements to be made to the use of electronic records.
+Ty Derbyn, CMHT Report received that a patient known to mental health services had been arrested on suspicion of murder An external independent review has been commissioned.
+No immediate care or service delivery concerns have been identified.

 The independent investigation into the inpatient suicide at the Hergest Unit, Ysbyty Gwynedd remains underway.
 It is anticipated this report will be made available to the Health Board for factual accuracy checking in mid-November 2021.
-It is planned to being this report, and resulting action plan, to the next meeting of the Committee in public session.
+It is planned to being this report, and resulting action plan, to the next meeting of the Committee held in public.